BhujayKumarBhatta/ms00/README.md

 tokenleader has three  simple operations:
 1) recieves users request ,  autehnticates her and provides a  token  which carries  more users informations such as
 	a) user's roles ( one user can have multiple roles, although most of the cases one will suffice)
-	b) user is  alos mapped with  a wfc ( work function context)
+	b) user is  also mapped with  a wfc ( work function context)
-	c) wfc is a combination of  organization name, organization unit name and departname
+	 wfc is a combination of  organization name, organization unit name   departname

 A typical token request call is :
 curl -X POST -d '{"username": "admin", "password": "admin"}'  \